 Organizations to which we donate (and how!):

-This organization is a 501(c)(3) non-profit that supports disadvantaged members of the community that brings martial arts, holistic movements, and alternative health to the underprivileged.
+This organization is a 501(c)(3) non-profit that supports disadvantaged members of the community by bringing martial arts, holistic movements, and alternative health to the underprivileged.
 Their focus is martial arts first and foremost, but they also work to bring personal sustainability from a physical approach by teaching martial arts, nutrition, and exercise science as well as a mental and emotional approach by fostering self-expression through art, music, theater and film, and podcasting.
 Jutsu Aiki has recently acquired a historic building in the Portland neighborhood with a wonderful history (it used to be a gym where Muhammad Ali trained!!), and is working to renovate the building in order to open a permanent school there.
 Check them out at jutsuaiki.org, or on Facebook.
 We support Jutsu Aiki by purchasing supplies through the Amazon Smile program whenever possible.
 It's a super simple donation to set up.
 You can also donate through their Patreon.